 Consultation, engagement and co-design encourage people to input by asking for their ideas, experience and opinions (See Developing a new day care service).
 Co-production is different because it also needs people's actions.
 This can happen through 1-2-1 relationships with professionals where people play an active role in shaping and implementing their own support, or in wider peer or community support between people and professionals.
 Co-production means that power is shared more equally between those who use services and those who provide them.
 Everyone's skills and personal resources are put to use.

 Quite often words describing co-production are mixed up with words describing co-design.
 Co-design and other ways of involving people using services in the design of services mean that the planning of services is done jointly, but this doesn't always lead to involving people using services, families and communities in the delivery of the service - i.e. actually making it happen.
-The following table by Boyle and Harris helps to explain this (opens new window):
+The following table by Tony Bovaird which is cited in Boyle and Harris helps to explain this (opens new window):